 - How and when will we train our sales force on selling the new product?

-- Should we create limited-time promotions to boost early purchases?
+- Should we develop limited-time promotions to boost early purchases?

-- What PR campaigns will we roll out to increase industry awareness prior to launch?
+- What PR campaigns will we roll out to increase industry awareness before launch?

 Product Planning is Not One Meeting or a One-Time Activity